braintelligencePL/movie-app-kotlin-mongodb/README.md

 ```

 # Things done:

+## Application
 - merged movie-api response imdbRating and Ratings as one list of ratings
 - there is internalRating=(our customer rating and review) and externalRating=(returned from movie-api - only rating)

+## Infrastructure
+- mongodb is from cloud.mongodb.com.
-- CI - travis (there is problem with embeded mongo on travis so app connects to cloud.mongodb.com)
+- CI - travis - there is problem with embedded mongo on travis, so app connects to cloud.mongodb.com - but that's not good because tests should be self-contained)
 - deployed to Heroku - instance sleeps after 30min.
 Give a moment for instance to start.
-- mongodb is sitting on cloud.mongodb.com.
 - simple pipeline Heroku waits for CI to pass before deploy new version.

 # Things done (but not clear):
 - I assumed that second point from Challenge `movie times` is meant for `movie time` meaning `Runtime` of one movie (not all Fast & Furious movies - seems pointless just to return all times of movies).